By Concert Goers…

 Do you have any amplification/backline?

 - Postcrypt is and has always been an all-acoustic un-amplified venue.
 Performers who typically use amplification (ie. electric guitars, synthesizers, drum machines, whatever else) should know this before contacting Postcrypt for a show.
-We like these kinds of music, but we literally don’t have the electrical power to foster them in our venue.
+We like these kinds of music, but we literally don’t have the electrical power to have them in our venue.
 Note: If you have a battery powered amp…let’s talk!

 Can I use your piano?